 2. How does it protect my PC?
-Most VPN providers usually use a desktop application that runs in the background encrypting your data while you surf the web.
+Most providers usually use a desktop application that runs in the background encrypting your data while you surf the web.
 However, that’s only solves part of the problem.
 Your laptop can still be fingerprinted because of the permissiveness of tracking solutions that can be found on almost all websites online.
 A few, including WIndscribe, have a more holistic approach by integrating the equivalent of a super ad-blocker

 3. What do I lose by going free?
-Usually one can expect a free product to have some corners cut and that is indeed the case for all VPN providers.
+Usually one can expect a free product to have some corners cut and that is indeed the case for all providers.
 Some offer more free bandwidth than others, major locations and even ad blocking, P2P and firewall with an easy paid for upgrade path that unlocks unlimited bandwidth with more locations and OpenVPN Configs.

 4. Does your provider log anything?
 Make sure that your provider doesn’t store users’ internet activity.
 You can usually check that in the terms and conditions page or the end user license agreement, commonly known as EULA.
-Sadly, a lot of VPN providers prefer to frustrate end users with long T&Cs or privacy statements that often hide significant details about how they operate.
-On the other end of the spectrum are VPN providers that will erase everything after your session closes and don’t keep logs.
+Sadly, a lot of providers prefer to frustrate end users with long T&Cs or privacy statements that often hide significant details about how they operate.
+On the other end of the spectrum are providers that will erase everything after your session closes and don’t keep logs.

 5. Can I sign up completely anonymously?
-Having a VPN provider that you can subscribe to without an email address and one that accepts Bitcoin payments, for maximum privacy, is pretty much the best you can expect online.
+Having a provider that you can subscribe to without an email address and one that accepts Bitcoin payments, for maximum privacy, is pretty much the best you can expect online.
 Some providers also offer double hopping where you can obfuscate your traffic further by essentially doubling down on privacy.